Palm Beach Property Tax Update

 What Happens to your Savings if You Don't Buy Immediately

-This is an important to insure you maintain your ability to benefit from your prior cap savings.
+This is important to make sure you maintain your ability to benefit from your prior cap savings.

 What happens if somebody sells their home and they don't buy right away, how long do they have to port those savings?